Every day, working with partners around the world, we’re using behavioral science to address complex social problems.

 Who We Are

-Twelve years ago, ideas42 started in a small office at Harvard University.
-Since then, we have partnered with foundations, non-profits, government agencies, and socially-minded companies to work on more than 250 projects in over 45 countries, using behavioral science to improve tens of millions of lives around the world.
+Fifteen years ago, ideas42 started in a small office at Harvard University.
+Since then, we have partnered with foundations, non-profits, government agencies, and socially-minded companies to work on more than 600 projects in over 55 countries, using behavioral science to improve tens of millions of lives around the world.

-We have offices in New York, Boston, Washington, D.C., San Francisco, and New Delhi, but we work on projects in almost every corner of the world. ideas42 is made up of a group of talented, creative professionals from diverse backgrounds and disciplines, united by our expertise in and passion for applying insights from the behavioral sciences to today’s most complex social problems.
+We have team members in New York; Boston; Washington, D.C.; San Francisco; Accra, Ghana; Dakar, Senegal; Cape Town, South Africa; Mexico City, Mexico; New Delhi, India; and Nairobi, Kenya.
+But we work on projects in almost every corner of the world. ideas42 is made up of a group of talented, creative professionals from diverse backgrounds and disciplines, united by our expertise in and passion for applying insights from the behavioral sciences to today’s most complex social problems.